To Produce the Next Generation of concert dancers and musical theatre artists.

 Emerging choreographers and dance companies are often faced with the difficult challenge of finding the support and funding that will allow them to develop, produce and market new work.
 In many instances, lack of support leads to the disintegration of important art works and the defeat of visionary creative leaders who were never given a chance to succeed.
 Access to a supportive, knowledgeable network of dance and arts-management professionals is critical to the success and long-term stability of new artists.
-Of the artists entering the Resident Artist Program, 95% will become distinctly marketable companies and/or artists, capable of strategically and independently managing all aspects of business and creative production.
+Of the artists entering the Residency Program, 98% will become distinctly marketable companies and/or artists, capable of strategically and independently managing all aspects of business and creative production.

-The primary goal of the organization is to develop a diverse, working Board of Directors with the talent and influence required to support the leadership team in enacting a multi-tiered strategy that includes:
+A key goal of the organization is to develop a diverse, working Board of Directors with the talent and influence required to support the leadership team in enacting a multi-tiered strategy that includes:

 While the organization maintains a highly collaborative spirit where contributions from all team members are encouraged, limited resources necessitate the management of all programs and projects by the organization’s two co-founders, who also serve as artistic and executive director.
 With their full-time working hours primarily volunteered, the co-founders/directors remain steadfast in their commitment to the organization’s growth and have demonstrated that success does not require access to limitless resources; great achievements can be realized through creative management, collaboration and the harnessing of like-minded supporters of the organization.
 Even with limited resources the organization continues to: